dsa-ntc/peninsuladsa-ntc.github.io/_pages/public-transit.md

 <h4>:warning: SamTrans can help save regional transit...</h4>

-Our county’s transit agency, [SamTrans](http://samtrans.com/), has the option to participate in a [proposed regional funding ballot measure](https://mtc.ca.gov/news/commission-eyes-2026-tax-measure-preserve-and-improve-bay-area-transit) (Senators Weiner & Arreguín's [SB 63](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202520260SB63) that. should voters pass it in November 2026, would keep our transit agencies operational.
+Our county’s transit agency, [SamTrans](http://samtrans.com/), has the option to participate in a [proposed regional funding ballot measure](https://mtc.ca.gov/news/commission-eyes-2026-tax-measure-preserve-and-improve-bay-area-transit) (Senators Weiner & Arreguín's [SB 63](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202520260SB63)) that--if voters approve it in November 2026--would keep our transit agencies operational.

 But some members of the [SamTrans Board of Directors](https://www.samtrans.com/about-samtrans/board-directors) (BOD) are hesitant to join the measure—--and might even drop [existing funding for inter-agency coordination](https://mtc.ca.gov/operations/transit-regional-network-management/transit-fare-coordination-integration)!
 We need huge public pushback to encourage these folks—--many of whom don’t use mass transit themselves—--to support a well-funded, interconnected transit system around the Bay.